entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1998, char.
+> - Clement *et al.* (2024): "Forey (1998, char.
 46) described the apomorphic condition in which large pores are lying separate from the main trajectory canal of the jugal canal in the squamosal (e.g., *Rhabdoderma*, *Latimeria*)."

 >> - The coding of *Qujingodus* is ?.